nootkan/classic-press-formspammertrap-plugin/README.txt

 **Easy to Use:**

 Simply add the `[formspammertrap]` shortcode to any page or post to display the contact form.
-The plugin includes a comprehensive admin interface for configuration, security monitoring, submission management, and data import/export.
+The plugin includes a comprehensive admin interface for configuration, security monitoring, submission management, color customization, and data import/export.

 == Installation ==